Spread the love

 Scripture:

-“And immediately a cock crowed a second time.
-Then Peter remembered the word that Jesus had said to him, ‘Before the cock crows twice you will deny me three times.’
+Mk.14:72: “Then Peter remembered the word that Jesus had said to him, ‘Before the cock crows twice you will deny Me three times.’
 He broke down and wept.”
-Mk.14:72
+(Peter remembers and realizes that he has betrayed Jesus.)

 Catholic perspective on the Mass: The Mass is the re-presentation (remembrance) of the once-only sacrifice of Jesus on the cross.
-The offered bread and wine is changed by the priest (through the help of the Holy Spirit) into the Body and Blood of Christ.
+The offered bread and wine are changed by the priest (through the help of the Holy Spirit) into the Body and Blood of Christ.

 Buy 1PC Torre Eiffel Tower Keychain for Keys Souvenirs, Paris Tour Eiffel Keychain Key Ring at affordable prices — free shipping, real reviews with photos — Joom